Alirezaprogramerrd99/Alirezaprogramerrd99/README.md

 # About me

+Currently, I'm pursing master of Artificial Intelligence and Data Science at the University of Hull, UK.
 I hold a BSc in Computer Engineering from Shahid Beheshti University.
 With a deep passion for programming and development, I am constantly learning new frameworks and programming languages.
-My experience spans a variety of projects in AI, software, and hardware development.
+My experience spans a variety of projects in AI (Machine Learning and Deep Learning), software, and hardware development.
 In my free time, I enjoy exercising, listening to classical music, and playing the guitar.

 my website: https://alirezaprogramerrd99.github.io/personal-website/